Denhonator/KHPCSpeedrunTools/1FMMods/readme.txt

 - If seed.txt exists, it will try to use it.
 Otherwise, the file will be created with a random seed.
 - Combine with SaveAnywhere and InstantGummi to get to world map right away.
 Everything will be open.

+Chaos:
+- Randomizes many things in wild, chaotic ways, including attack animations
+- Use for silly times

 ConsistentFinishers:
 - Makes Zantetsuken, Gravity Break and Stun Impact trigger 100% of the time
 - Priority: Stun Impact -> Gravity Break -> Zantetsuken